GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 [sec:example:sub:`2`\ 3]

-While motorists recently have started to question the old saying “all roads lead to Rome”, aircraft pilots have known from the start that only one great-circle path connects the points of departure and arrival [28]_.
+While motorists recently have started to question the old saying "all roads lead to Rome", aircraft pilots have known from the start that only one great-circle path connects the points of departure and arrival [28]_.
 This provides the inspiration for our next example which uses `grdmath <grdmath.html>`_ to calculate distances